ckhilpisch/WeatherApp/README.md

 ### AJAX

 # Usage:
 This app helps show the user the weather for a specified city chosen by the user.
 When entered, the app returns the current weather data as well as a five day forecast.
 Then a button is created of the searched city that can later be clicked on to retrieve the weather information again.
-The app shows the dates, the weather icon decribing the weather, a wind speed in MPH, a UV Index (that is color coded based on the number), the humidity,  and the temperature.
+The app shows the dates, the weather icon describing the weather, a wind speed in MPH, a UV Index (that is color coded based on the number), the humidity,  and the temperature.

 # Visuals:
 ### Laptop: